JieChen2000/InitialTest/README.md

 complicated algorithm needs more feature engnieering to get better result.

-adding adding IDL/phid as extra attributes helps on all cases(SVM, DNN, DNN+feature augmentation) tested.
+adding adding IDL/phid as extra attributes helps on all cases(SVM(0.43-0.44), DNN+feature augmentation(0.5-0.56)) tested.

 ---comparison for below ways of predictions, under same conditions, one change a time.